greglank/greglank.github.io/gradebook.md

 ### Background

 I teach interactive and discussion-based courses with the aim of connecting course material to students' everyday lives.
-Because of this, I don't have the typical kind of assignments like quizzes and exams that a lecture-based course would have.
-Instead, I have assignments like peer-graded reading reflections and open-ended options for course participation.
-My courses often use bundle grading, which is an approach to grading that allows students to earn a grade in the course by choosing, and then completing, a bundle of requirements stipulated ahead of time.
+To this end, I have assignments like peer-graded reading reflections and open-ended options for course participation.
+My courses also frequently use bundle grading, which is an approach to grading that allows students to earn a grade in the course by choosing, and then completing, a specified bundle of requirements.

 These non-standard assignments and grading requirements mean that typical learning management systems (e.g. Instructure Canvas) don't have a gradebook flexible enough to accommodate my courses.
-Instead, I have to create my own dynamic gradebook with an interface for students.
+Instead, I have to create my own dynamic gradebook that can interface with students.

 ## Project Description